scylladb/scylladb/docs/operating-scylla/security/runtime-authentication.rst

 .. scylladb_include_flag:: upgrade-note-runtime-authentication.rst

 Authentication is the process where login accounts and their passwords are verified, and the user is allowed access into the database.
-Authentication is done internally within Scylla and is not done with a third party.
+Authentication is done internally within ScyllaDB and is not done with a third party.
 Users and passwords are created with :doc:`roles </operating-scylla/security/authorization>` using a ``CREATE ROLE`` statement.
-This procedure enables Authentication on the Scylla servers using a transit state, allowing clients to work with or without Authentication at the same time.
-In this state, you can update the clients (application using Scylla/Apache Cassandra drivers) one at the time.
-Once all the clients are using Authentication, you can enforce Authentication on all Scylla nodes as well.
-If you would rather perform a faster authentication procedure where all clients (application using Scylla/Apache Cassandra drivers) will stop working until they are updated to work with Authentication, refer to :doc:`Enable Authentication </operating-scylla/security/runtime-authentication>`.
+This procedure enables Authentication on the ScyllaDB servers using a transit state, allowing clients to work with or without Authentication at the same time.
+In this state, you can update the clients (application using ScyllaDB/Apache Cassandra drivers) one at the time.
+Once all the clients are using Authentication, you can enforce Authentication on all ScyllaDB nodes as well.
+If you would rather perform a faster authentication procedure where all clients (application using ScyllaDB/Apache Cassandra drivers) will stop working until they are updated to work with Authentication, refer to :doc:`Enable Authentication </operating-scylla/security/runtime-authentication>`.

 Enable Authentication Without Downtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This procedure allows you to enable authentication on a live Scylla cluster without downtime.
+This procedure allows you to enable authentication on a live ScyllaDB cluster without downtime.

 Procedure
 ---------